Practical test for cars

 All examiners are trained to carry out the test to the same standard.
 They do not have pass or fail quotas.
 As long as you show the standard required, you will pass your driving test.

 DVA does not conduct driving tests in adverse weather conditions for the safety of the candidate and the examiner.

-Practical driving tests are managed locally on a test by test basis, subject to local conditions which are reviewed regularly throughout the day.
-All attempts will be made to cancel tests in advance; however this is not always possible as local conditions can change quite quickly.
+Practical driving tests are managed locally on a test by test basis, depending on local conditions which are reviewed regularly throughout the day.
+All attempts will be made to cancel tests beforehand; however this is not always possible as local conditions can change quite quickly.

 You can get contact details for your local test centre at the link below: